GabMartino/TransformerForDummies/README.md

 $$softmax(\frac{QK^{T}}{\sqrt{|E|}})V \in \mathbb{R}^{(L_2 \times L_1) \times (L_1 \times E)} = \mathbb{R}^{L_2 \times E}$$

 So,
-### ***<p style="text-align:center;">Yes, the encoder and decoder sequences can have different lenght, in this case the output of the decoder will have the same decoder lenght. </p>***
+### ***<p style="text-align:center;">Yes, the encoder and decoder sequences can have different lenghts, in this case the output of the decoder will have the same decoder's sequence lenght. </p>***

-From a practical point of view, I've never seen an implementation with different lenghts, because it's easier to implement and because it mostly has no sense to do it otherwise.
+From a practical point of view, I've never seen an implementation with different lenghts, because it's more annoying to implement and because it mostly has no sense to do it.
 The only reason in which I could implement different lenghts encoder-decoder is when the lenghts of the sentences in the dataset are strongly different in the distribution between the source and target languages (assuming a translation task), in this case maybe I could have a speed up in the computation.

-### ***<p style="text-align:center;">In the case we want to the use (as often done) the same sequence lenght for both encoder and decoder, you probably we'll need a padding mask, also in the case of batch size = 1.</p>***
+### ***<p style="text-align:center;">In the case we want to the use (as often done) the same sequence lenght for both encoder and decoder, you probably will need a padding mask, also in the case of batch size = 1.</p>***

 ### 3) Ok, but the Transformer has 3 attention blocks in which one I should insert the padding mask?